cthchunghk/CursorPortable/readme.md

 ### 1. Usage
 1. Download this structure
 2. Download the latest [Cursor build](https://cursor.com/downloads).
 I only tested User Setup.
-3. Use extract.bat to extract the main files to App\cursor
+3. Use `extract.bat` to extract the main files to App\cursor
+4. Run `CursorPortable.exe`.
+Enjoy!

+OR

+2. Run `updater.bat` to download and extract the latest build!
-4. Run CursorPortable.exe.
+4. Run `CursorPortable.exe`.
 Enjoy!

 ---
 ### 2. Detail